Jennykuma/portfolio-site/src/pages/projects/quick-comms-cap/quick-comms-cap.md

 #### How My Idea Came To Be
 ##### Talking to my best friends
-I was talking to my best friends earlier in the month, and we had a discussion on how some people were being extremely creepy.
+I was talking to my best friends earlier in the month, and we discussed how some people were being extremely creepy.
 There was some discussion of harassment and situations where they had felt uncomfortable.
 We also talked about how it would be cool to have an accessory with a camera on it, which would add a sense of security.
 This is where my idea for this project sprouted.
 I wanted to create something that would provide the feeling of being safe at all times.
 No one deserves to feel unsafe and alone.